CloudLabs-Samples/EduLabs/Cyber-Security/NDR/lab.md

 Objective: Exploit vulnerabilities in Metasploitable to simulate an attack,observing how NDR detects these actions.

-1. Open a terminal in Kali Linux.
+1. Open a terminal in Kali Linux and launch Metasploit by running the below command

-2. Launch Metasploit:
     ```
     msfconsole
     ```
+   This command starts the Metasploit Framework, a powerful tool for exploiting vulnerabilities.

 2. Search for available exploits for Metasploitable services (e.g., vsftpd):
    ```
    search vsftpd
    ```
-   vsFTPd (Very Secure FTP Daemon) is a popular FTP server for Unix-like systems.
-It is known for its simplicity and security features.
+   vsFTPd (Very Secure FTP Daemon) is a popular FTP server for Unix-like systems.This command searches for available exploits targeting the vsFTPd service, which has known vulnerabilities.

 3. Select and configure the exploit:
     ```